mkarutz/sdsl-lite/README.md

 data structure which are

   * Easy and intuitive to use (like the [STL][STL], which provides classical data structures),
-  * Faithful to the original theoretical results.
+  * Faithful to the original theoretical results,
   * Capable of handling large inputs (yes, we support 64-bit),
   * Provide efficient construction of all implemented succinct data structures, while at the same time enable good run-time performance.